cjratcliff/ml-compiled/docs/td.rst

 Prioritized Experience Replay
 ''''''''''''''''''''''''''''''''
 A replay memory and periodically freezing the target Q network prevents oscillations or divergence in the learning process.
 The use of a replay memory means it is necessary to learn off-policy, hence the choice of Q-learning.
-Clipping is used to ensure the gradients are well-conditioned.

 `Prioritized Experience Replay, Schaul et al. (2015) <https://arxiv.org/abs/1511.05952>`_